ksridharbabuus/Blockchain/README.md

 # Blockchain
-This repository is to provide all the samples to learn about Blockchain with Samples.
+This repository is to provide all the info to learn about Blockchain with Samples.